mgmerino/cpu-ruststats/README.md

 # 🚀 CPU Stats Monitor

-A set of Rust tools for monitoring CPU usage and system temperatures, designed to be used with i3blocks/i3status.
+A set of Rust binaries for monitoring CPU usage and system temperatures, designed to be used with i3blocks/i3status.

 ## ✨ Features